 The young man was shown as The Hanged Man, suggesting all manner of tragic possibilities.

-I once did a reading for a young man, and this card appeared with other cards in a troubled picture that prompted me ask if a friend had died recently, and his friend had hanged himself, and he hoped I could tell him.
+I once did a reading for a young man, and this card appeared with other cards in a troubled picture that prompted me ask if a friend had died recently, and his friend had hanged himself, and he was hoping I could tell him.

 I couldn’t.
 Nor would it have been right.
 He was not a family member.
-But no-one had realized he was so deeply depressed, and there was a sense of secrets being kept, and a great fear they would be discovered.
+But no-one had realized he was so deeply depressed, and there was a strong sense of a secret, and a great fear this secret would be discovered.